Étienne Hansez

 Étienne Hansez is a Canadian film producer from Quebec.
-He is most noted as the producer of Sophie Dupuis's feature films Family First (Chien de garde) and Underground (Souterrain).
+He is most noted as the producer of Sophie Dupuis's feature films Family First (Chien de garde), Underground (Souterrain) and Solo.

 Family First was a Canadian Screen Award nominee for Best Picture at the 7th Canadian Screen Awards and a Prix Iris nominee for Best Film at the 20th Quebec Cinema Awards, and Underground was a Canadian Screen Award nominee for Best Picture at the 9th Canadian Screen Awards and a Prix Iris nominee for Best Film at the 23rd Quebec Cinema Awards.